barneyb/aoc-2020/README.md

 If you want to solve _your_ input, after checking out the right commit, replace the `input.txt` file in the root with your input and do `cargo run` again.
 But don't do that; the point of AoC isn't the stars, it's the pleasure of discovery.

+## Java Playground

+There are also a couple Java tidbits in there, where I needed to think through some stuff.
+Having to fight the borrow checker and mutability (and to a lesser extend, lifetimes) interfered with my ability to think through the "business" problem, since they're still pretty unfamiliar.
+Yes, I use Java as a scripting language for exploration.
+Shush.